 There is no minimum for G.P.A. or SAT/ACT scores.
-The average G.P.A for admitted freshmen for Fall 2012 was 3.95.
+The average G.P.A for admitted first-year students for Fall 2012 was 3.95.
 The average SAT was 1890 and the average ACT was 28.
 While a solid G.P.A. and good SAT/ACT scores are important for admission, we also look for evidence of students who are well-rounded and enjoy being part of their communities.

 Does USD require the new SAT Reasoning Test or the optional writing test offered by the ACT?

 We do require all applicants to submit scores for the new SAT Reasoning Test with the writing test.
 We also require students taking the ACT to submit the optional writing test.